How To Plan the Perfect Surprise Proposal in New York City

 4. Plan the Perfect Location

-One of the most important aspects of planning a surprise proposal is choosing the perfect location.
+Choosing the perfect location is one of the most important aspects of planning a surprise proposal.
 This is where you will get down on one knee and pop the question, so it is essential to pick somewhere personal for both of you.
 Alternatively, you could choose a location significant to your partner’s family or culture.
 It could be:

 - Where you first met